Professor of Chemistry

 Rico Del Sesto

-I received a National Academies of Science (National Research Council) Postdoctoral Fellowship to work with even more strange organic materials (ionic liquids) for energy and materials applications at the US Air Force Academy, and expanded upon that work at Los Alamos National Laboratory to help address some of the biggest challenges we face today in energy and national security.
+I was awarded a National Academies of Science (National Research Council) Postdoctoral Fellowship to work with stranger things (ionic liquids) for energy and materials applications at the US Air Force Academy, and expanded upon that work at Los Alamos National Laboratory to help address today’s scientific challenges in energy and national security.
+My professional goals have always included working with undergraduate students in learning chemistry and its connectivity to life, and collaborating with students in fundamental and applied research.

 Education